kazango/jellyfin-plugin-home-sections/README.md

 Yep!
 Home Screen Sections supports "plugins" 😅.

-Currently the plugin isn't available on NuGet (this is planned) however you can reference the DLL in a .NET library project.
+The easiest way is to reference the NuGet package `Jellyfin.Plugin.HomeScreenSections`

 When you have a project created.
 Make a new type and inherit from `IHomeScreenSection`.
 Implement the required properties/functions and away you go.